 In making its announcement, Quality Books stated: "Allworth Press provides practical, accessible information books for a creative community of specialists such as artists, photographers, designers, and authors, as well as an expanding line of legal and financial how-to books for the general public.
 Their titles have received numerous recommendations from the review media."

 Steady growth built the Allworth Press list to more than 300 titles by 2011 when the press merged with the much larger Skyhorse Publishing, Inc. Tad Crawford, a partner and now vice president of Skyhorse Publishing, continues as the publisher for Allworth Press.
 The Allworth staff is now located at the Skyhorse Publishing offices at 307 West 36th Street in New York City.
 The location of Allworth Press in New York City makes a great deal of sense since so many of its books offer practical business and self-help information for artists, designers, photographers, writers, and film and performing artists.

-Allworth Press will share distribution with Skyhorse Publishing, using W. W. Norton in the United States.
-Allworth Press titles are now distributed in Canada, the United Kingdom, Europe, Australia, Southern Africa, the Philippines, Korea, Hong Kong, and Singapore.
+Allworth Press shares worldwide distribution with Skyhorse Publishing, using Perseus Distribution in the United States.
 Books from Allworth Press have been translated into many languages, including Chinese, Spanish, Portuguese, German, and Japanese.
 Rights to titles from Allworth Press are licensed for translation by the Jean V. Naggar Agency.

-Allworth Press continues to grow and now has 300 titles in print while publishing 20-25 titles each year.
-Allworth Press is constantly seeking to publish books that meet the needs of creative professionals in our niche areas.
+Allworth Press has continued to grow and now has 400 titles in print while publishing 20-25 titles each year.
+Allworth Press is constantly seeking to publish books that meet the needs of creative professionals in its niche areas.
 Suggestions and insights from readers and the community are welcomed as an aid in determining the best books and authors for the future.

 Allworth Press, 307 West 36th Street, 11th Floor, New York, NY, 10018.
 212-643-6816